LeeMorinUCF/FCVAR/README.md

 ## Release Notes

+### August 6, 2021: Sixth submission (FCVAR v0.1.1).

+* For models with restricted estimation, skipped tests on CRAN that compare printed output and require exact equality (i.e. without tolerance), but retained tests on same with default tolerance for numerical equality.

 ### August 5, 2021: Fifth submission (FCVAR v0.1.1).

 * Modified tolerance of bootstrap test results for Solaris platforms.